 - 170 grams (1 ¼ cup + 2 Tbsp) All-Purpose Flour (I use Gold Medal)

-- 2 Tbsp instant clearjel (A food starch used in commercial baking that enhances moisture and texture in cakes.
+- 2 tablespoon instant clearjel (A food starch used in commercial baking that enhances moisture and texture in cakes.
 Please make sure it is labeled as "INSTANT."
 See Note #1)

 - 26 grams (¼ cup) Unsweetened Cocoa Powder (I use Hershey's)